luyadev/luya/docs/guide/ngrest-plugin-select.md

 > }
 > ```
 >
-> The above example **will not work** if the customer_id field is already observed from the `selectModel` plugin.
+> The above example **will not work** if the customer_id field as the value is already observed from the `selectModel` plugin.
 You can always access the old data (before the after find event) like this:
 >
 > ```php
 > public function getOriginalCustomerId()